 Pennsylvania Workers’ Compensation: Claims, Benefits & Deadlines

 Hurt at work?
-The workers’ compensation system should cover your wage loss and medical bills—but insurers fight to pay less, deny claims, or limit what’s accepted.
+Pennsylvania’s workers’ compensation system should cover your wage loss and medical bills, but insurers often delay, deny, or limit what they accept.

-- Wage loss benefits if you can’t work or must work for less pay
+- Wage loss benefits if you cannot work or are forced into lower pay

 - Medical treatment related to the accepted work injury

-- Challenge IREs and defense exams that try to limit benefits
+- Challenge IREs and defense medical exams used to limit benefits

 Quick answers?
-See our Workers’ Compensation FAQ for clear explanations of wage rates, denials, IREs, settlements, and more.
+Visit our Workers’ Compensation FAQ for clear explanations of wage rates, denials, IREs, and settlements.

-- Absolute notice deadline: 120 days.
-Miss it and benefits may be barred.
+- Absolute notice deadline is 120 days.
+Missing it can bar benefits entirely

 Common Types of Workplace Accidents

-Burns: Toxic chemicals, electrical components, welding equipment, open flames, and hot machinery cause significant and serious injuries.
+- Burns from chemicals, electrical hazards, welding equipment, and hot machinery

-Falls: Falls from ladders, roofs, or uneven surfaces cause broken bones, spinal injuries, and paralysis.
+- Falls from ladders, roofs, and uneven surfaces

 Safety Laws and Enforcement

 OSHA and the U.S. Department of Labor enforce safety regulations to protect workers.
-Employers must provide safe workplaces, training, and protective equipment.
-Inspections, fines, and penalties are tools to prevent serious or fatal accidents.
-When accidents happen, Pennsylvania workers’ comp benefits provide medical and wage protections.
+When accidents happen, Pennsylvania workers’ compensation benefits provide wage replacement and medical coverage regardless of fault.

 Types of Workplace Injuries We Handle